dswann101164/azure-noob-blog/posts/2025-10-28-migrating-my-avd-win10-to-win11-512gb.md

 The first time I tried to deploy, I missed this.
 The Azure portal has a setting buried in the VM configuration:

 ```
-Specify domain or unit: YES  ← Must be set to Yes
+Specify domain or unit: YES  â† Must be set to Yes
 Domain to join: moonlab.local
 Domain join type: Active Directory
 Domain admin credentials: (your account with join permissions)
 ```

 If you skip this, the VM deploys but:
-- ❌ Not domain joined
+- âŒ Not domain joined
-- ❌ AVD agent not installed automatically
+- âŒ AVD agent not installed automatically
-- ❌ Not registered to host pool
+- âŒ Not registered to host pool

 **You have to delete it and start over.** Ask me how I know.